-For everything you need to know about SOLO Taxonomy please refer to the fabulous Hoo kED website.
+For everything you need to know about SOLO Taxonomy please refer to the fabulous HookED website.
 In a nutshell the taxonomy allows “.. the learner to think about the strengths and weaknesses of their own thinking when they are learning and to make thoughtful decisions on what to do next.”
 The taxonomy focusses on learning, is extremely student friendly, allows teachers and students to consider feed”forward” strategies, can be used for any learning context and above all is easier to use and understand than Bloom’s Taxonomy.

 This is largely due to the inability of some children to create pictures in their own minds.
 A simple skill many adults might assume…but one that needs nurturing and developing in early childhood.
 As A.C.
 Harwood (author of The Recovery of Man in Childhood ) warned: When a child is accustomed to having everything presented to him in ready made pictures, he loses the faculty of creating his own pictures in his imagination.
 Why then would we promote the erosion of childhood and the necessity of play which develops picture forming capabilities?

 The different taxonomical levels can be viewed individually via the navigation bar or below this introduction as embedded pages.
 This is an update to Bloom's Revised Taxonomy which attempts to account for the new behaviours and actions emerging as technology advances and becomes more ubiquitous.
 Bloom's Revised Taxonomy describes many traditional classroom practices, behaviours and actions, but does not account for the new processes and actions associated with Web 2.0 technologies, infowhelm (the exponential growth in information), increasing ubiquitous personal technologies or cloud computing.Bloom's Digital Taxonomy isn't about the tools or technologies rather it is about using these to facilitate learning.